aschelfo-5257/JavaScript-Lecture/JavaScript Course /Module 1: Introduction to JavaScript /Session 1.3 /DataTypes.md

-# Lesson 1.3 - Data Types
+# Session 1.3 - Data Types

 Data types are the classifications we give to the different kinds of data that we use in programming.
 They are crucial because they define the kind of data a variable can hold, determining what operations are allowed and how much memory is needed.
 In JavaScript, there are eight fundamental data types: :gear: